-This is an Implementation Agreement for Directories based on the 1988 Recommendations/International Standard from the CCITT and ISO joint working groups on Directories (hereafter referenced as Directory Documents).
+This is an Implementation Agreement for Directories based on the 1988 Recommendations/International Standard from the CCITT and ISO joint working groups on Directories (hereafter referenced as Directory documents).
 Versions of this document will stay consistent with the latest drafts of those Directory Documents.
 Figure 8.1 displays the structure of this Implementation Agreement.

-Directory Access Protocol Directory System Protocol (DAP) (DSP) Remote Operations Se rvices and Protocols (CCITT X.219 and X.229 /ISO 9072/1 and 9072/2) Association Control S ervices and Protocols 7/ISO 8649 and 8650)
+Directory Access Protocol (DAP) Directory System Protocol (DSP) Remote Operations Services and Protocols (CCITT X.219 and X.229/ISO 9072/1 and 9072/2) Association Control Se (CCITT X.217 and X.227